 You may eat and drink as normal after leaving the center.

-The pressure bandage can be removed after 16 hours.
+The pressure bandage can be removed the next morning.
 Please allow the Steri-strips to fall off on their own in 3 or 4 days.

 Do not shower or bathe for 24 hours after your biopsy.